kristopolous/EvDa/README.md

 **ev.unset(key)**

- * Deletes the key from the db.
+ * Deletes the key, meaning the isset('key') will return false henceforth
  * No events are fired.

+**ev.db**

+ * A direct reference (not a copy) to the internal hash.
+This can be used to extend the library

+**ev.events**

+ * A map to the lambdas, broken up into key values of either "test", "on", or "after" followed by the key value.
+For instance, if you had run ev.on('key', lambda).
+Then ev.events['onkey'] = lambda.
+This may sound dangerous at first, but everything gets either a "test", "on" or "after" prefix - so no collisions from shared namespace will arise.

 ### Triggers

 **[handle] ev.on(key, lambda ( value, { key, old, meta } ) )**

- * Run every time the key is set.
+ * Runs every time the key is set.
- * Returns a handle that can be passed into del to deregister.
+ * Returns a handle that can be passed into ev.del to deregister.

 **[handle] ev.after(key, lambda ( value, { key, old, meta } ) )**

  * Runs after a key has been set
- * Returns a handle that can be passed into del to deregister.
+ * Returns a handle that can be passed into ev.del to deregister.

 **[handle] ev.test(key, lambda ( value, { key, old, done, meta } ))**